ReinerNippes/nextcloud_on_docker/README.md

 Now you can configure the whole thing by editing the file `inventory` and some other files.

 First of all you must define the server fqdn.
 If you want to get a Letsencrypt certificate this must be a valid DNS record pointing to your server and port 80+443 must be open to the internet.
-If you have a private server or you use for example an AWS domain name like `ec2-52-3-229-194.compute-1.amazonaws.com` you'll end up with a selfsigned certificate.Which is fine but anoying because you have to accept this certificate manuall in your browser.
+If you have a private server or you use for example an AWS domain name like `ec2-52-3-229-194.compute-1.amazonaws.com` you'll end up with a selfsigned certificate.Which is fine but annoying because you have to accept this certificate manually in your browser.
 If you don't have a fqdn use the server IP address.

 ```